That’s why parasol design needs a different mindset: distance-first, not detail-first.

 Canopy panels (top surface)

 The canopy is the most visible part of the parasol from a distance.
+Best for:

 - Long-range visibility across open spaces